 Mini-Split vs. Gas Furnace

-Choosing between a mini-split system and a gas furnace depends on a range of factors which can include the climate in your city, home size, energy efficiency desires and spending plan.
+The choice between a mini-split system and a gas furnace depends on an assortment of factors such as the climate in your city, home size, energy efficiency desires and spending plan.

 Mini-Split vs. Heat Pump